l7mp/learning-go/99-labs/07-service-mesh/README.md

    done
    ```

-   The above will send roughly 4-5 requests per second to both the new version (using the command line `curl --header "user:test"` to add the header required for sending test traffic) and the old one.
+   The above will send roughly 4-5 requests per second to both the old version and the new one (using the command line `curl --header "user:test"` to add the header required for sending test traffic).

 If all goes well, Kiali should show an output like the below (after a while).